 In this part of our living in Porto article, we’ll provide you with crucial information about the different visa types and residence permits that you will need to live in Braga as a foreign citizen.

 If you are an EU citizen are would like to stay in Portugal for more than three months, you will need to apply for a registration certificate.
 You can apply for this certificate after entering Portugal, and the registration certificate is valid for a period of up to five years.

 If you are a non-EU national and would like to live in Portugal, you will need to apply for a Portuguese residency before you arrive in the country.
 Once your visa expires, you will need to apply for a residence permit.

 Living in Braga with the Portugal Golden Visa

-The Portugal Golden Visa is for individuals that are looking to invest in the country, whether through a property purchase, fund investment, capital transfer, company formation, or through a donation to the arts, scientific research, or natural heritage.
+The Portugal Golden Visa is for individuals that are looking to invest in the country, whether through a fund investment, company formation, or through a donation to the arts, scientific research, or natural heritage.

 You can see our step-by-step guide to the Portugal Golden Visa here.

 If you're considering making the move to Portugal, it's essential to be informed about the various visa and residency options available.
 The Golden Visa Portugal program is an attractive option for many, offering residency to investors and their families.
 For those eyeing retirement in this beautiful country, the Retirement Visa (D7) is tailored for you.
 Digital nomads can take advantage of both short and long stay options with the Nomad Visa (D8).
 Meanwhile, the NHR - Non Habitual Tax regime provides significant tax benefits for new residents.